Irish households pay some of the highest prices for electricity in all of Europe. We decided to investigate and explain some of the reasons why.

 4. Weakly connected grid

-We don't have connections with many other countries meaning we can't import a huge amount of cheaper electricity from abroad.
-We have only one interconnector with the UK at present.
+Our island location means we have a weakly connected grid.
+This means we don't have electricity connections with many other countries and therefore can't import a huge amount of cheaper electricity from abroad.

-Although the interconnector we’re currently building with France (The Celtic Interconnector) will hopefully improve things when it comes online in 2027 as it will allow us to tap into generally cheaper French electricity.
+A new interconnector we’re currently building with France (The Celtic Interconnector) is due to come online in 2028.
+This will hopefully put downward pressure on prices as it will allow us to tap into generally cheaper French electricity.

 5. Our dispersed population